tobgu/pyrsistent/README.rst

     Traceback (most recent call last):
     PTypeError: Invalid type for field BRecord.x, was float

+Type information may also be given as strings to avoid circular import problems and allow definitions of recursive structures.

 Mandatory fields
 ****************
 Fields are not mandatory by default but can be specified as such.
 If fields are missing an